vaishali18lalit/Rag_task/README.md

 ## Features

-Document Retrieval: Uses a vector database for efficient semantic search.
+Document Retrieval : Uses a vector database for efficient semantic search.

 Generative Response: Utilizes an LLM to synthesize relevant answers.